Airbus Zephyr: Zephyr 3

 The 12 m wide aircraft had a carbon composite frame to weigh 12 kg, and 1 kW of solar cells powering five motors.

 Zephyr 6

-The carbon fiber Zephyr 6 has a 18 m span and weighs 30-34 kg (70 lb) for a 2 kg (4.5 lb) payload.
+The carbon fiber Zephyr 6 has a 18 m span and weighs 30–34 kg (70 lb) for a 2 kg (4.5 lb) payload.

 Amorphous silicon solar cells from Unisolar recharge lithium-sulphur batteries from Sion Corporation with twice the energy density of the best alternative, lithium polymer batteries.

 Launched by hand, it can reach 18 km (60,000 ft).

 The first version had a battery capacity of 3 kW·h, driving two propellers.

 Zephyr 7

-Zephyr 7 was larger, at 53 kg, and capable of a maximum altitude between 65,000 and 70,000 feet, it required five ground crew to launch, as opposed to three previously for the Zephyr 6.
+Zephyr 7 was larger, at 53 kg, and capable of a maximum altitude between 20 and 21 km, it required five ground crew to launch, as opposed to three previously for the Zephyr 6.

 Zephyr 8/S

 Designed to fly at 65,000 ft for more than a month, the 25 m wide Zephyr 8 is 30% lighter and can lift 50% more batteries than the Zephyr 7.